 While the colony of africanized bees in Concord is concerning, it’s probably not something to be too worried about.
 The likelihood of encountering an africanized colony in this area is quite low, especially compared to many other risks people face every day.
 For example, we know that the africanized alleles (genes) have been present in our area for some time.
 As I recall, an africanized colony was discovered near Prunedale in 2006, and samples from Lafayette last year show the africanized genetics have been in the bay area since at least 2014, and probably years before that.
 So, they’ve been around for at least 10 years.
 However, the Concord hive last week is the only instance (that I’m aware of) of an extremely aggressive africanized hive since the one in Prunedale (assuming the one in Prunedale was aggressive).

 There are probably on the order of 100,000 managed hives in the greater bay area (i.e. definitely more that 10,000 and far fewer than 1,000,000).
 So, given the observational history, in any given year we might hear about 1 aggressive africanized hive in perhaps 900,000 hives.
 In a given year, the risk of actually dying by being bitten or stung by ANY insect anywhere in the world (including where africanized bees are ubiquitous) is something like 1 in 22,000,000.
 This is a much lower risk than, for example, getting killed in a car accident (1 in 17,000), of drowning (1 in 83,000), or of dying in a fire (1 in 90,000).
 On the other hand, just hearing about an africanized hive in the area might be somewhat more likely than, for example, dying by lightning strike (1 in 4,000,000).
-Sources for these stats are here, and were derived from the National Safety Council.
+Sources for these stats are from the Risk Communication Institute, and were derived from the National Safety Council.

 It’s also important to remember that the africanized bees are really hybrids.
 All of the bees are Apis mellifera, and they interbreed.
 That means that the traits we see in both the local honey bee populations and the africanized newcomers will mix, and the africanized traits (e.g. aggressiveness) will be diluted as the alleles spread through the gene pool.
 This has already been observed in areas where the africanized alleles are present, like Arizona, Central America, and Southern California.
 As the Africanized bees spread, their aggressiveness evens out somewhat.
 The africanized characteristics are still present in hives in the area, just perhaps not as strong as a pure africanized colony, and everyone learns to deal with them.
 In fact, most – if not all – of the commercial beekeeping in Central and South America is now done with africanized strains.
 They have just learned how to work with them.